dush1729/Library/README.md

 # Library
-A collection of competitive programming algorithms
+A collection of implementations of competitive programming algorithms